A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Summary and concluding remarks

 Finally, we extended our algorithm to the (linearized) diffusion-reaction systems.
-For the quantum algorithm, we need only $dn\log_2 J$ qubits to simulate the system consisted of $J$ equations, which seems more efficient than its classical counterpart.
-In the simplest case of $J=2$, we provided the detailed implementation of the system using three PITE operators in one time step.
+For the quantum algorithm, we need only $dn+\log_2 J$ qubits to simulate the system consisting of $J$ equations, which seems more efficient than its classical counterpart.
+In the simplest case of $J=2$, we provided the detailed implementation of the system using three AAPITE circuits in each time step.
 Moreover, if we allow the measurement of the solution after each time step, we can apply such information to update the Hamiltonian in the next time step, so that nonlinear systems can be treated.
 Simulations of Turing Pattern formulation and Burgers' equation were provided for potential applications if efficient statevector preparation/readout techniques would be developed in the future.

 One future topic is the application to the problem of ground state/eigenstate preparation.
-We know that the ITE operator of a given Hamiltonian $\mathcal{H}$ is useful in deriving its ground state since the overlaps regarding the excited states tend to zero exponentially as the time-like parameter increases.
-Different from solving the numerical solutions to differential equations, for the ground state preparation problem, the evolution of the excited states is not necessarily to be exactly an exponential decrease, and hence, one can use an energy shift technique to avoid the rapid decay of the success probability \cite{Nishi.2023, Kosugi.2023} in the original approximate PITE.
-Although, the alternative approximate PITE definitely applies for such a problem, it remains open whether the alternative approximate PITE outperforms the original approximate PITE \cite{Kosugi.2022} and its derivative \cite{Nishi.2023} in this case.
+We know that the ITE operator of a given Hamiltonian $\mathcal{H}$ is useful in deriving its ground state since the overlaps regarding the excited states tend to zero exponentially fast as the time-like parameter increases.
+Different from solving the numerical solutions to differential equations, for the ground state preparation problem, the evolution of the excited states is not necessarily to obey the ITE operator, and hence, one can use an energy shift technique to avoid the rapid decay of the success probability \cite{Nishi.2023, Kosugi.2023} in the original approximate PITE.
+Although the AAPITE works for such a problem, it remains open whether it would outperform the original approximate PITE \cite{Kosugi.2022} and its derivative \cite{Nishi.2023} in such an application.